Conformal Prediction for Dose-Response Models with Continuous Treatments: Background

-The estimated $\widehat{IDRF}$ can also be seen as follows: $\widehat{IDRF} = \nu(x, t) + \epsilon_{a, IDRF}(x, t) + \epsilon_{e, IDRF}(x, t)$.
-The aleatoric uncertainty is symbolized by $\epsilon_{a, IDRF}(x, t)$ created by the inherent variability between individuals having the same covariates. $\epsilon_{e, IDRF}(x, t)$ symbolises the epistemic uncertainty coming from model specification and finite samples.
-Estimating both uncertainties creates the opportunity to estimate the ranges of the $\widehat{IDRF}$: \paragraph{Problem Definition} To accurately estimate the $\widehat{IDRF}$ for all possible treatment values we require correctly estimating both uncertainties for all treatment values equally, or more formally; for a specific significance level $\alpha$, lower treatment bound $t_L$, upper treatment bound $t_U$, and covariates $X$, we require prediction intervals $C(t, X)$ such that
+\textbf{Problem Definition:} To accurately estimate the $\widehat{IDRF}$ for all possible treatment values we require correctly estimating both uncertainties for all treatment values equally, or more formally; for a specific significance level $\alpha$, lower treatment bound $t_L$, upper treatment bound $t_U$, and covariates $X$, we require prediction intervals $C(t, X)$ such that

 This requirement necessitates prediction intervals that guarantee coverage for each possible treatment value individually.